uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 3. **Build new work on top of that foundation**: Finally, add any custom project styles built from design system code.

     After you've loaded the USWDS source code, you can build new styles with USWDS design tokens, functions, and mixins.
 For the purposes of this guide, we won’t get into custom code, but the important thing to understand is that any custom code should follow the settings and USWDS source code in your Sass entry point.

+### Adding Autoprefixer
+USWDS relies on Autoprefixer to be browser-compatible.
+If your compiler does not already use Autoprefixer, we strongly encourage you to add it to your project.

 ## Using uswds-compile
 Complete the following steps to install, configure, and use `uswds-compile`: